CodeReaper/lane/lane.d/help.md

 DESCRIPTION
 ```
+    DEPRECATED - the functionality of basically executing a script can be provided by an actual script, make, ant and similiar tools.
+Use them instead.

     `lane` is a task automation helper.

     You can organize tasks in lanes.
 A task is written as a shell script.